dokterbob/django-deprecated-fbv/README.rst

 django-deprecated-fbv
 =====================

-Deprecated Django function based views from Django 1.4 in a neat little package.
+Deprecated Django function based generic views from Django 1.4 in a neat little package.
 Ugly little hack for deadlines and emergencies where Django 1.5 or 1.6 is necessary.

 Usage
 -----